Attention Residuals: Making Residual Connections Attention-Like

 • C-Eval: 79.6 -> 82.5

-The most interesting part is that gains are larger on tasks like GPQA, Math, and HumanEval, where multi-step reasoning or program synthesis matter more.
+The larger gains on GPQA, Math, and HumanEval directly match the report’s mechanism claim: multi-step reasoning and program synthesis benefit more from selective retrieval across depth.
 The report’s explanation is that if later layers can retrieve earlier-layer representations more selectively, compositional tasks benefit more.
-I think that explanation makes sense.
+That explanation makes sense.

 Complex reasoning is often not limited by missing information.
 It is limited by important information getting buried deep inside the network.